 - No need to line the pan with parchment or silpat first.
-There’s enough fat in the ground beef to make sure the meatballs can lift away easily.
+There’s enough fat in the ground beef mixture to make sure the meatballs can lift away easily.

-To freeze meatballs: Allow meatballs to cool completely, then transfer to a large freezer-safe Ziploc bag.
+To freeze meatballs: Allow meatballs to cool completely, then transfer to a large freezer-safe Ziplock bag.
 Make sure all air is removed before sealing.
 Meatballs will keep in a freezer for up to 6 months if stored properly.

 To reheat frozen meatballs: Either allow to defrost overnight in a refrigerator or on a counter until thawed.
 Place meatballs on a microwave safe plate, then heat on high for 1-2 minutes, until fully defrosted and warm throughout.